luisgasco/noytext/README.md

   <a href="#license">License</a>
 </p>

-## To do
+## To do for v0.2.0
-- [ ] Create modal to sign up - login
+- [x] Create modal to sign up - login
-- [ ] Login with password.
+- [x] Login with password.
 Until now the login was only working with the user name.

 ## Key Features